laurent22/joplin/README.md

 # Markdown

-Joplin uses and renders a Github-flavoured Markdown with a few variations and additions.
+Joplin uses and renders a Github-flavored Markdown with a few variations and additions.
 In particular it adds math formula support, interactive checkboxes and support for note links.
 Joplin also supports Markdown plugins which allow enabling and disabling various advanced Markdown features.
 Have a look at the [Markdown Guide](https://github.com/laurent22/joplin/blob/master/readme/markdown.md) for more information.

 # Custom CSS

+Rendered markdown can be personalised by placing a custom CSS file in the profile directory:

+ `~/.config/joplin-desktop/userstyle.css`

-Rendered markdown can be customized by placing a userstyle file in the profile directory `~/.config/joplin-desktop/userstyle.css` (This path might be different on your device - check at the top of the Config screen for the exact path).
+(This path might be different on your device - check at the top of the configuration screen for the exact path).

 This file supports standard CSS syntax.
-Joplin ***must*** be restarted for the new css to be applied, please ensure that Joplin is not closing to the tray, but is actually exiting.
+Joplin ***must*** be restarted for the new CSS to be applied, please ensure that Joplin is not closing to the tray, but is actually exiting.
 Note that this file is used for both displaying the notes and printing the notes.
 Be aware how the CSS may look printed (for example, printing white text over a black background is usually not wanted).

-The whole UI can be customized by placing a custom editor style file in the profile directory `~/.config/joplin-desktop/userchrome.css`.
+The whole UI can be customised by placing a custom editor style file in the profile directory:

+`~/.config/joplin-desktop/userchrome.css`.

-Important: userstyle.css and userchrome.css are provided for your convenience, but they are advanced settings, and styles you define may break from one version to the next.
+**Important**: userstyle.css and userchrome.css are provided for your convenience, but they are advanced settings, and styles you define may break from one version to the next.
 If you want to use them, please know that it might require regular development work from you to keep them working.
 The Joplin team cannot make a commitment to keep the application HTML structure stable.

 # Note templates

-In the **desktop app**, templates can be used to create new notes or to insert into existing ones by creating a `templates` folder in Joplin's config folder and placing Markdown template files into it.
+In the **desktop app**, templates can be used to create new notes or to insert into existing ones by creating a `templates` folder in Joplin's configuration folder and placing Markdown template files into it.
 For example creating the file `hours.md` in the `templates` directory with the contents:

 ```markdown
 Date: {{date}}